How to configure Gitlab with S4

 - You will create a new webook for this branch that is pointed at https://s4.digitsec.com/gitlab/webhooks/<gitlab Secret>.
 Remember this URL (including the GitLab secret) has been copied to your clipboard from step 3, so you can paste it in the URL field below.
 Your webhook URL should be similar to the diagram below.

 - Below the URL field, you will see a list of Triggers.
-Select the Triggers that correspond to the Gitlab events that should execute an S4 scan of your repository.
 The currently supported trigger is the Merge request trigger as displayed in the picture below.

-- Once your selection is complete (We recommend running scans on merge request events), please click the "Add webhook" button at the bottom of the page.
+- Once the trigger is selected, please checkmark Enable SSL verification and click the "Add webhook" button at the bottom of the page.

 - You must now create a Personal Access Token (PAT).
 Please click on your profile picture in the top right of Gitlab and select Preferences

 - Next, please find the Access Tokens selection on the left bar

 - Please generate an access token.
 Enter a Name and Expiration Date that meets your needs.
-To work with S4, the required Scopes are read_repository and write_repository.
+To work with S4, the required Scopes are api, read_repository and write_repository.
 Please make sure to mark the checkboxes next to each of these.
 Click on the Create Personal Access Token button.
 The page should refresh and display the PAT near the top of the page.
 Please select and copy it to your clipboard.
 You will need it in the next step.

 - Return to the browser window from Step 4.
 You want to add your Gitlab PAT to the Salesforce Org Info Screen on S4.
 If you have closed the window, you can find it again by finding the org you wish S4 to scan, and activate the Function menu by clicking the ellipses in its row and click on Edit Org Info.